Computing the density of tautologies in propositional logic by solving system of quadratic equations of generating functions: Analytic Approach

-Note that this result can be understood as an application of Szeg\H{o}'s lemma, just differentiate and multiply $\sqrt{1-x/r}$ and take limit.
-Moreover, this is linear on $\beta_j$'s when $A_j(r)$'s are given, and linear on $A_j(r)$'s when $\beta_j$'s are given.
-Note that if $A_j(r)$ are given and $\gamma_i$'s are zero, then it is a homogeneous linear system on $\beta_j$'s, in which case we need more conditions to solve completely.
-This theorem gives an alternative practical method to compute
+\end{thm} This theorem is also a variation of Szeg\H{o}'s lemma.
+Moreover, this is linear on $\beta_j$'s when $A_j(\rho)$'s are given, and linear on $A_j(\rho)$'s when $\beta_j$'s are given.
+Also, if $A_j(\rho)$ are given and $\gamma_i$'s are zero, then it is a homogeneous linear system on $\beta_j$'s.
+For this case, we need additional conditions to solve completely, such as $\sum_{i=1}^N\beta_i = 1$.
+Lastly, it is remarkable that with this result, we can compute the density of tautology only with $\alpha_B$ values.